United States Army Intelligence and Security Command

 The United States Army Intelligence and Security Command (INSCOM) is a direct reporting unit that conducts intelligence, security, and information operations for United States Army commanders, partners in the Intelligence Community, and national decision-makers.
 INSCOM is headquartered at Fort Belvoir, Virginia.

-INSCOM is an organization within both the Army and the National Security Agency, the United States's unified signals intelligence (SIGINT) organization.
-Within the NSA, INSCOM and its counterparts in the Navy, Air Force, Space Force, Coast Guard, and Marine Corps comprise what is known as the Central Security Service.
+INSCOM contributes units to the National Security Agency, the United States' unified signals intelligence (SIGINT) organization.
+Within the NSA, INSCOM and its counterparts in the Navy, Air Force, Space Force, Coast Guard, and Marine Corps comprise the Central Security Service.
 INSCOM's budget has been estimated to be approximately $6 billion.

-As a direct reporting unit, INSCOM reports directly to the Chief of Staff of the Army, rather than higher echelons of command.
+As a direct reporting unit, INSCOM reports directly to the chief of staff of the Army.

 Mission

 INSCOM collects intelligence information in all intelligence disciplines to provide unit commanders with intelligence for the battlefield and the focus of combat power.
 The organization also conducts intelligence production activities, ranging from intelligence preparation of the battlefield to situation development, SIGINT analysis, imagery exploitation, and science and technology intelligence production.
 INSCOM also has significant responsibilities in counterintelligence, force protection, electronic warfare, and information warfare.
 Additionally, INSCOM supports force modernization and training.

 INSCOM's stated vision for operations includes: (1) conducting and supporting relevant intelligence, security and information operations for U.S. Army, joint and combined forces; (2) optimizing national/theater/tactical partnerships; (3) exploiting leading edge technology; and (4) meeting the challenge of today, tomorrow and the 21st Century.